Wednesday, April 25, 2018

 On page 202 of his recent book "The Consciousness Instinct" neuroscientist Michael Gazzaniga claims that “a neurosurgeon can disconnect the two hemispheres of the brain and produce two minds in your single head.”
 The claim is false, and he provides no historical examples of this happening.
 In fact, on page 203 Gazzaniga refers to split-brain patients, and says, “Oddly, after having their brains cut in half, all those patients said they felt fine, and the only difference they noted was the loss of seizures.”
 That statement contradicts his statement on page 202.

 In the video here we see a split-brain patient who seems like a pretty normal person, not at all someone with “two minds."
 And at the beginning of the video here the same patient says that after such a split-brain operation “you don't notice it” and that you don't feel any different than you did before – hardly what someone would say if the operation had produced “two minds” in someone.
 And the video here about a person with a split brain from birth shows us what is clearly someone with one mind, not two.
+In the video here we have a long interview with a girl who had a split brain operation (a functional hemispherectomy) that disconnected the two hemispheres of her brain.
+She is obviously a single unified mind, not two minds in a single body.

 A scientific study published in 2017 set the record straight on split-brain patients.
 The research was done at the University of Amsterdam by Yair Pinto.
 A press release entitled “Split Brain Does Not Lead to Split Consciousness” stated, “The researchers behind the study, led by UvA psychologist Yair Pinto, have found strong evidence showing that despite being characterised by little to no communication between the right and left brain hemispheres, split brain does not cause two independent conscious perceivers in one brain.”